sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 32. In the **Enter password** window, enter the tenant password provided by your lab hosting provider and select **Sign in**.

 33. On the **Office 365 Home** page, select the **Outlook** icon from the column of app icons on the left side of the screen.
-This will open the **Inbox** for the **MOD Administrator**.
+This will open the **Inbox** for the **ODL Administrator**.
 If a **Welcome** window appears, then close it now.

 34. The **Inbox** should include an email from **Holly Dickson** with a subject line that starts with: **New or edited Service Request**.
 Select this email to open it.  <br/>

     ![](Images/ex8-img23.png)

-	**Note:** It may take a few minutes for the email to show up in the MOD Administrator’s inbox.
+	**Note:** It may take a few minutes for the email to show up in the ODL Administrator’s inbox.
 If need be, skip to step 36 and check back on the email at the end of this task.

 35. After opening the email, verify the full subject line is: **New or edited Service Request: &lt;Issue Title from the record that you created&gt;**.
 Also verify that the body of the email message is correct, and that if you included any parameters in the message (such as the Customer and Assign To values), that they are correct as well.